 Make sure to keep your focus on the candidate that you will be interviewing.
 For starters, thoroughly review their resume, and from there, you will be able to prepare more relevant questions rather than just spew out the standard ones.

 A quick Google search can help you determine whether a specific candidate is the right fit for the position and the company’s culture.
 It can also help you to prepare in case the applicant has a certain skill set you are not familiar with, as well as to gauge your pay when an offer is handed out.
+Also, consider having a pre-employment test, like an EPSO test, to gather more info about your applicant.

 Mind your questions.